 More than half of all Americans have health coverage through an employer, including nearly two-thirds of the adult workers who are too young to qualify for Medicare.

-ObamaCare Mandate Rules: What about Businesses With Under 50 full-time Equivalent Employees?
+ObamaCare Mandate Rules: What about Businesses With Under 50 Full-time Equivalent Employees?

-• Businesses with 10 or fewer full-time employees and average annual wages of $20,000 or less are eligible for the full 35% credit between 2010 and 2013 and then a 50% tax credit beginning in 2014.
+• Businesses with 10 or fewer full-time employees and average annual wages of $20,000 or less were eligible for the full 35% credit between 2010 and 2013 and now receive a 50% tax credit, which began in 2014.

-• Employer-based plans that provide health insurance to retirees ages 55-64 can get financial help via the Early Retiree Reinsurance Program.
-A program designed to lower the cost of premiums for all employees and reduce employer health costs.
+• Employer-based plans that provide health insurance to retirees ages 55-64 can get financial help via the Early Retiree Reinsurance Program – a program designed to lower the cost of premiums for all employees and reduce employer health costs.

 Understanding How the Mandate Affects Your Business and Employer Mandate Loopholes

-ObamaCare helps small businesses via the SHOP marketplace and tax credits, costs large firms a little more due to the employer mandate, and leaves a few mid-size firms stuck in the middle.
+ObamaCare helps small businesses via the SHOP marketplace and tax credits, costs large firms a little more due to the employer mandate, and leaves a few mid-sized firms stuck in the middle.
 Let’s take a look at how ObamaCare’s mandate affects a business with just over 50 full-time equivalent employees.